JackyVSO/JackyVSO/README.md

 Hi!

-I'm an aspiring data engineer from Copenhagen, Denmark.
+I'm an aspiring data analyst from Copenhagen, Denmark.
 I love to excavate surprising insights hidden "in plain sight" in the data all around us.
 I'm interested in all types of data but I do have a special fondness for the geographical sort.
+My primary tools are Python and SQL.

 Instead of reading a long-winded description, why not just jump right into my projects?
 Some of them are even quite fun, if I may say so myself, and all of them have a user-friendly description to guide you: